Sandbox your React Native development

 Traefik is an open-source router and load-balancer that sits in front of your web services.
 You can set it up to automatically encrypt your websites with SSL certificates.
 It’s also easy to add new web services to an existing Traefik cluster.

-image from the official Traefik website I discovered Traefik via Jakub Svehla’s post Building a Heroku-like infrastructure for $5 a month.
+I discovered Traefik via Jakub Svehla’s post Building a Heroku-like infrastructure for $5 a month.
 He shows you how to use Docker to install a Traefik infrastructure on a cheap VPS like DigitalOcean.

 Today I learned that you can use Makefiles to create simple task-runners.